lavenderca/TSScall/README.md

 Sets annotation fie.
 The annotation file must be in GTF format.

 Setting the annotation file affects how TSScall identifies TSSs.
-If an annotation file is used, TSScall will search for TSSs within regions centered on annotation-defined TSSs.
+If an annotation file is used, TSScall will first search for TSSs within regions centered on annotation-defined TSSs before searching for unannotated TSSs.

 `--detail_file DETAIL_FILE`